Best Calisthenics Apps in 2026

 JEFIT has been around since the early days of fitness apps and boasts one of the largest exercise databases in the industry, with over 1,400 exercises covering both gym equipment and bodyweight movements.
 If you split your training between the weight room and the park, JEFIT handles both without needing a second app.

-The app includes detailed muscle-group targeting, an animated exercise demo for every movement, and a robust logging system that tracks volume, personal records, and body measurements.
+The app includes detailed muscle-group targeting, HD video demos for every movement, and a robust logging system that tracks volume, personal records, and body measurements.
 The social community is large and active, with shared routines and workout challenges.
+A recent AI-powered progressive overload system recommends weight and rep adjustments.

-The interface shows its age in places, and the app can feel cluttered with features that most calisthenics athletes do not need.
+The interface can feel cluttered with features that most calisthenics athletes do not need.
 The bodyweight-specific progressions are basic, and the free tier is ad-supported.
+The Elite subscription ($69.99/year) unlocks advanced analytics, smartwatch workouts, and premium routines.
 JEFIT is a solid choice for hybrid athletes, but pure calisthenics practitioners will find more tailored options elsewhere.

 Pros